Yuylam/semester-1/digital-logic/README.md

 ### Lab 3: Synchronous Digital Counter
 - Construct synchornous counter circuit using flip-flops and basic gates
 <img width="500" alt="image" src="https://github.com/Yuylam/semester-1/assets/147635499/17f3ed82-a28b-44bc-8e2d-18a68eb3da5d">

+## Reflection
+I really enjoy this subject, dealing with the circuits are so much fun.
+The simple basic gates can be combined to create various amazing stuffs such as adders, comparators, decoders, encoders, counters and so much more.
+I would be happy to explore more about the workings behind these integrated circuits.
+I am especially impressed by the invention of lateches and flip-flops.
+The design of feedback of the output to the input, enables them to store memory, laying the foundation for the computers we have today!